THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 For an avid reader, a subscription to Kindle Unlimited means access to over a million titles – including many cruising memoirs.

-For an American, Global Entry is a great gift.
+For an American, Global Entry is a gift that says ‘come home more often’.
 Next time your cruiser is in the airport they can apply for Global Entry, easing their flights back home.

 A waterproof Bluetooth speaker is a great idea.
 The speaker can be taken to shore for a bonfire or put in the dinghy for a raft-up.